The Collective Unconscience of Odd Bodkins: Description

 The group gives Norton the motorcycle a 'magic cookie' (an occasional plot device in the strip, probably symbolizing LSD) which allows the vehicle to leave Earth's orbit.
 After crash-landing on Mars, Fred, Hugh and Bill are hypnotized and lectured on political theory by the Martians, which Fred eventually rejects.
 They are then placed in a giant hourglass and die, landing in Hell, which is controlled by a caricature of Mickey Mouse named Virgo the Rat.
-They eventually escape after suffering such torments as eating tapioca for 10,000 years and being tormented by giant floating cat's heads.
+They eventually escape after suffering such torments as eating tapioca for 10,000 years and being tormented by giant floating cat heads.